Swollen belly & stress: when anxiety joins our digestion

 Stress and anxiety have a direct impact on digestion.
 They can:

-- Increase intestinal inflammation, exacerbating disorders such as irritable bowel syndrome.
+• Increase intestinal inflammation, worsening disorders such as irritable bowel syndrome.

-- Create a vicious circle, where the more stress increases, the more pronounced the digestive symptoms are.
+• Create a vicious circle, where the more stress increases, the more pronounced the digestive symptoms become.

 IV.
 Natural solutions to reduce abdominal bloating